antonfirsov/docs/2018/11-Nov/ML.NET/v07-release-MLNET-Blog-Post.md

        <img src="v07-release-MLNET-Blog-Post-images/32bits.png" alt="Pipeline icon">
     </td>
     <td>
-       Until now, ML.NET only supported x64.
-Since this 0.7 release you can now also use ML.NET in x86 apps which provides a much broader array of supported devices when moving to some Edge devices.
+       With this release of ML.NET you can now train and use machine learning models on x86 / 32-bit architecture devices which is especially beneficial on some edge devices.
+Previously, ML.NET was limited to x64 devices.
-       Some components that are based on external dependencies (e.g. TensorFlow) will not be available in x86, though.
+       Note that some components that are based on external dependencies (e.g. TensorFlow) will not be available in x86.
     </td>
   </tr>
 </table>

-## New Visual Studio ML.NET project templates preview – Easily to get started with ML
+## New Visual Studio ML.NET project templates preview – get started with ML easily

 <table border="0">
   <tr>